Author has written 19 stories for Dragon Ball Z, Jak and Daxter, Legend of Zelda, Super Smash Brothers, Metroid, and Tales of Symphonia.

 First of all, I am a male.
 That is the Mr.

 I had chicken for dinner the night I registered on this site, about ten minutes prior actually.
 This is the chicken.
+I am not joking.

 I was staring at the light bulb above my head while thinking.
 That is the light bulbs.
 I am one hundred percent serious.